The City of Santa Rosa will transition from at-large to district-based elections starting November 6, 2018

 This protection applies only to cities that pass a resolution within 45 days of receiving a demand letter alleging a violation of the California Voting Rights Act (CVRA).
 The resolution must indicate the city’s intent to move to district elections.
 Read the staff report and supporting documentation for the meeting where the City Council voted to move to district elections.

 The Council’s resolution set forth a schedule of public hearings in connection with the drawing of the electoral districts.
 The first of those public hearings took place on October 3, 2017.
 The remaining public hearings were postponed due to the impacts of the wildfires that swept into the City beginning October 8, 2017.

 On February 6, 2018, the City has resumed proceedings to transition to district-based Council member elections.
-A total of five public hearings have been scheduled between February and April.
+A total of six public hearings have been scheduled between February and April.
 All Public Hearings will be held at City Hall in the Council Chamber at 100 Santa Rosa Avenue at 5:00 P.M. or as soon thereafter.
-Please view the schedule in the table below with document links as presented at each public hearing.
+Please view the dates listed in the table below with document links as presented at each public hearing.

 NDC has reviewed all posted draft maps for population balancing, ensuring that they are contiguous, and not in violation of the Federal or California Voting Rights Act.
 All maps submitted are NOW posted online and may be viewed on the Interactive Review Map or in PDF format.